Canonical colourings in random graphs: Introduction

 With this notation at hand, the aforementioned canonical Ramsey theorem of Erd\H os and Rado~\cite{er50} restricted to the graph case asserts that canonical copies are unavoidable. \begin{thm}[Erd\H os \& Rado] For every $\l\geq 3$, there exists $n$ such that $K_{n}\clra(K_{\l})$. \end{thm}

 We are interested in a common generalisation of Theorems~\ref{thm:random-ramsey} and~\ref{thm:canonical-ramsey}.
-Owing to Theorem~\ref{thm:canonical-ramsey}, for any ordered graph $H$, the monotone family $\{G\colon G\clra(H)\}$ is non-empty and it raises the problem of estimating the threshold $\hp_H\colon \NN\to[0,1]$ such that
+Namely, owing to Theorem~\ref{thm:canonical-ramsey}, for any ordered graph $H$ and sufficiently large $n$, the fact that $K_n\clra(H)$ raises the problem of estimating the threshold $\hp_H\colon \NN\to[0,1]$ such that

-It follows from the definition, that for every graph $H$ not admitting a vertex cover of size at most two, the only canonical colourings of $H$ using at most two colours are monochromatic.
+Unless the vertices of a graph $H$ can be covered by only two edges, the only canonical colourings of $H$ using at most two colours are monochromatic.
 Consequently,

-for every such graph~$H$.
-In particular, for cliques on at least four vertices this may suggest that the asymptotics of the thresholds for those Ramsey properties coincide and our main result verifies this. \begin{thm} For every $\l \geq 4$, there exists $C>0$ such that for $p=p(n)\geq Cn^{-\frac{2}{\l+1}}$ we have
+for every such graph~$H$; indeed, a two-colouring of $G(n,p)$ establishing a lower bound on $\hp_{H,2}$ automatically yields a lower bound on $\hp_H$.
+In particular, for cliques on at least four vertices, this may suggest that the asymptotics of $\hp_{K_\ell, 2}$ and $\hp_{K_\ell}$ coincide, and our main result verifies this. \begin{thm} For every $\l \geq 4$, there exists $C>0$ such that for $p=p(n)\geq Cn^{-\frac{2}{\l+1}}$ we have

 \end{thm} Combining Theorem~\ref{t:main} with the corresponding lower bound on $\hp_{K_\l,2}$ shows that the threshold for the canonical Ramsey property is semi-sharp for $\l\geq 4$.
-For $\l=3$ we recall that the canonical Ramsey threshold is indeed smaller than the Ramsey threshold~$n^{-1/2}$.
+For $\l=3$, we recall that the canonical Ramsey threshold is indeed smaller than the Ramsey threshold~$n^{-1/2}$.
 In fact, one can check that every edge colouring of~$K_4$ yields a canonical copy of the triangle and, hence, $\hp_{K_3}\leq n^{-2/3}$.

-Moreover, we note that for $p=O(n^{-\frac{2}{\l+1}})$ the random graph~$G(n,p)$ is likely to contain only $o(pn^2)$ cliques $K_{\l+1}$.
-In the proof of Theorem~\ref{t:main} we can delete an edge from each such substructure.
-Consequently, we obtain the following consequence in structural Ramsey theory, which can be viewed as a Folkman-type extension of the Erd\H os--Rado theorem for graphs.
+We are unaware of the corresponding lower bound on $\hp_{K_3}$.